-Dehumidifiers are useful appliances that work to remove moisture from the air in your home.
-These useful appliances help maintain consistent indoor relative humidity, therefore keeping your property’s indoor air quality (IAQ) drier, more comfortable, healthier and help to prevent structural damage caused by mold.
+Home dehumidifiers remove moisture from the air in your living space.
+These useful appliances help maintain consistent indoor relative humidity, keeping your property’s indoor air quality (IAQ) drier, more comfortable, healthier – and, will help to prevent structural damage caused by mold.
 According to FEMA, it doesn’t take long for mold colonies to grow in a damp indoor environment – in the right conditions, within 24 to 48 hours after initial exposure.1

 6 Factors to Consider Before Installing a